noi-techpark/documentation/FLIGHTRULES.md

 We have a `master` branch with a release at `1.0.0` and want now to fix a bug.
 The new version should be `1.0.1`, since this is just a bugfix and not changing functionality.
 (See https://semver.org to understand how to choose a new version)

-Create a `hotfix-<version>` branch, where `version` is the current version of the `master` branch.
+Create a `hotfix-1.0.1` branch, and bump the version.

+    git checkout -b hotfix-1.0.1 master
+    ./my-personal-script-to-bump-version 1.0.1

+Do your work and commit the fix.
 Include an `issue-id` to the commit message, which you can get from the github issue tracker.
 If the issue is not present now, create a new one and describe the issue briefly.
 Assume, we have an issue on github with id `13`.

-    git checkout -b hotfix-1.0.1 master
-    ./my-personal-script-to-bump-version 1.0.1
+   git commit -am "Fix severe production issue\nFixes #13."

-Do your work, commit the fix, and merge it back into `master` (with a tag) and `development` (without tag).
+Merge it back into `master` (with a tag) and `development` (without tag).

-   git commit -am "Fix severe production issue\nFixes #13." git checkout master git merge --no-ff hotfix-1.0.1 git tag -a 1.0.1
+   git checkout master
+   git merge --no-ff hotfix-1.0.1 git tag -a 1.0.1